TritonDataCenter/sdc-docker/docs/images.md

 import` learns how to import `type=docker` format file data to its native ZFS filesystems.
 We'll figure out `docker push|build|commit` later.

+Docker images will NOT be exposed to a user's ListImages on cloudapi.
+Really they are only useful with the Docker image tag info, which is maintained by sdc-docker.
+If we intend to change this design point, then beware that sdc-docker will be removing unused/abandoned docker images in the background (e.g. when last user does a 'docker rmi ID' for a given image ID).

 # Docker images on vanilla SmartOS